carsonfenimore/racker-stacker/README.md

 ```

 A few notes:
-  - The url is optional - but provides a link to visit the equipments
+  - url is optional - if provided, a corresponding link will be shown as you hover over the equipment
-  - Normally equipment assumes the orientation of the rack - but you can flip individual items by adding "facing" to each equipment and setting it to "rear" or "front"
+  - Equipment orientation is inherited from the rack - however you can override this on individual items by adding a "facing" property (acceptable values are "rear" or "front")
-  -

 # Equipment Models